 - Obtain form I-20 (for F-1 status) or DS-2019 (for J-1 status) from OIA.
 To do so you must follow all instructions provided on the admitted student section of our website.

 - Obtain, complete and sign a Form I-539.
-Follow the instructions that come with the form carefully and attach all required documents.
+Follow the instructions that come with the form carefully.

 While Application is Pending